Mossy Cave and Waterfall – Fun Day Trip from Bryce Canyon

 What You’ll Find at Mossy Cave

 Once you reach the cave, you’ll be greeted by a beautiful waterfall cascading down the moss-covered walls.
-The cool mist from the waterfall and the peaceful sound of water flowing create a serene atmosphere perfect for taking in the beauty of nature.
+The cool mist from the small waterfall and the peaceful sound of water flowing create a serene atmosphere perfect for taking in the beauty of nature.

 Mossy Cave Trailhead